 Cherie Harder serves as President of The Trinity Forum.
 Prior to joining the Trinity Forum in 2008, Ms. Harder served in the White House as Special Assistant to the President and Director of Policy and Projects for First Lady Laura Bush.

-Ms. Harder has contributed articles to publications including Policy Review, Human Events, the Harvard Political Review, and various newspapers, as well as a chapter on fashion to the volume Building a Healthy Culture (Eerdmans 2001).
+Ms. Harder has contributed articles to publications including Policy Review, Human Events, the Harvard Political Review, and various newspapers.
 Her ghost-written speeches and articles have appeared in Vital Speeches of the Day, The New York Times, The Wall Street Journal, The Washington Post, USA Today, and others.

 She holds an Honors B.A. (magna cum laude) in government from Harvard University and a post-graduate diploma in literature from the University of Queensland in Brisbane, Australia, where she was a Rotary Scholar.
-She serves on the boards of Gordon College and Faith and Law; on the Leadership Council of Convergence, on the advisory board of the National Civic Art Society, and on the National Museum of American Religion.
+She serves on the board of Gordon College, the Convergence Center for Policy Resolution, and Faith and Law; on the advisory boards of The Democracy Fund, The National Civic Art Society, and the National Museum of American Religion.

-Margaret Eberly is Events Coordinator at The Trinity Forum.
+Alyssa Abraham is the Director of Membership and Events at The Trinity Forum.

-Chloe Cuffel is Executive Assistant at The Trinity Forum.
+Rebekah Noyes is the Executive Assistant and Office Manager at The Trinity Forum.